mattgraham/frontendthanks/contribute/index.md

 # Add to the thanks

-The goal of this site is to thank Dan and Cherrie for the incredible work and countless hours they poured into front-end over the past number of years.
+The goal of this site is to thank Dan and Cherrie for the incredible work and countless hours they poured into Front-End over the past number of years.
 Our hope is that many of you add to the thank you messages, photos, and pass the site around using **#frontendthanks** in your tweets, instagrams, etc.

 The site has been built in Jekyll and hosted via GitHub Pages, this makes it easy for you to quickly add to the site. *Note* This will create a pull-request that will be sent to us for approval.
 If you really don't want to use GitHub to make this happen, [create an issue](https://github.com/mattgraham/frontendthanks/issues/new) and I'll add the message/photo for you.
 Message me on twitter if you have questions [@michigangraham](http://twitter.com/michigangraham)